QB64Official/vscode/releases/readme.md

   - Minor: new functionality
   - Point: Bug Fixes|Polish

+## 1.0.2
+   - Bugs
+     - Fixed a couple of errors showing in the console.
+     - Added "debug.allowBreakpointsEverywhere": true to the settings.json

 ## 1.0.1
 - Enchantments
   - Added the setting filesToSkip.
 This is list of files to not run the CP checks against